NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 KubeVirt / OpenShift Virtualization
 """"""""""""""""""""""""""""""""""""

-Refer to the document :ref:`gpu-operator-kubevirt` for more information on how to use the GPU Operator to provision GPU nodes for running KubeVirt virtual machines with access to GPU.
+Refer to the document :ref:`gpu-operator-kubevirt-22.9.1` for more information on how to use the GPU Operator to provision GPU nodes for running KubeVirt virtual machines with access to GPU.
-For guidance on using the GPU Operator with OpenShift Virtualization, refer to the document :ref:`nvidia-gpu-operator-openshift-virtualization-vgpu-enablement`.
+For guidance on using the GPU Operator with OpenShift Virtualization, refer to the document :ref:`nvidia-gpu-operator-openshift-virtualization-vgpu-enablement-22.9.1`.

 Outdated Kernels
 """"""""""""""""""""""""""

-Refer to the section :ref:`install-gpu-operator-outdated-kernels` for more information on how to install the Operator successfully when nodes in the cluster are not running the latest kernel
+Refer to the section :ref:`install-gpu-operator-22.9.1-outdated-kernels` for more information on how to install the Operator successfully when nodes in the cluster are not running the latest kernel

 ----